chatzal-com/language-learning-assistant/README.md

 To use Chatzal:
 1. Register at https://platform.chatzal.com/ to get an API key
-2. Modify the API endpoint in the code to: "https://api.chatzal.com/v1/chat/completions"
+2. Select Chatzal as your API provider when prompted in the main language assistant program

 ## Example Session